MatthijsKamstra/haxejs/haxe/about.md

 Somewhere it must have grabbed my attention again and I using it (for hobby projects) for ??? years (probably less then 10 years, but more then 5 years)

 From a ActionScript background it's not difficult at all to work with Haxe.
-And I guess the same is for Javascript developers.
+And I guess the same is for JavaScript developers.

 I love the fact that I have one language and with a little work you can export to different targets.